raystack/guardian/docs/docs/concepts/architecture.md

 operations that takes `host` as the flag.
 Service also exposes few REST endpoints that can be used with simple curl request for manage appeals, policies, providers, grants and resources.

+#### Jobs
+You can run [jobs](../reference/jobs.md) using `guardian` cli command to perform one time actions.
+You can also run them periodically using cronjob through [helm chart](../guides/deployment.md#use-the-helm-chart).
+These jobs support in keeping the list of resources up to date, revoking expired grants, notifying users about expiring grants, etc.

 ### Guardian Database